SPDJoker/Basic-Application-C/README.md

 $ make run
 ```

-To clear the output files:
+To clear bin/ and obj/:
 ```Makefile
 $ make clean
 ```